A global analysis of matches and mismatches between human genetic and linguistic histories

 Mismatches between linguistic and genetic variation are usually disregarded as an exception to the general pattern.
 But how often these events occur?
 Can we estimate the incidence of language shift and reconstruct more realistic models of cultural evolution?
 And which circumstances are driving these discontinuities in cultural transmission?

-Numerous standardized linguistic databases are built at the Max Planck Institute for the Science of Human History in Jena: for example glottobank (which includes grambank, lexibank, parabank, phonobank, numeralbank), CoBL, soundcomparisons.
-Other relevant linguistic databases are WALS, Tsammalex, WOLD, AFBO, AUTOTYP.
+Numerous standardized linguistic databases can be matched with GeLaTo.
+Available resources include for example glottobank (which includes grambank, lexibank, parabank, phonobank, numeralbank), CoBL, soundcomparisons, WALS, Tsammalex, WOLD, AFBO, AUTOTYP.
 Finally, D-Place (Database of Places, Languages, Cultures and Environment) and Pulotu (Database of Pacific Religions) are great resources for quantitative cultural comparisons.

-- Push geneticists to properly characterize the human history behind the molecular data
+- Allowing geneticists to properly characterize the human history behind the molecular data, and give an accessible reference dataset for regional or worldwide comparisons.

 Our final aim is to develop a more realistic understanding of the complex mechanisms behind cultural transmission.
 The change of cultural features through time not only impacts our ability of tracing back human prehistory, but also influences the definition of “population” as the unit of research.